Federal Motor Carrier Safety Administration: Hours of Service (HOS) and Driver Restart Study

 In July 2013, FMCSA updated HOS regulation to help reduce the incidence of CMV driver fatigue on the nation's roadways.
 The final rule required truck drivers who use the "34-hour restart" provision to maximize their weekly work hours to limit the restart to once a week and to include in the restart period at least two nights off duty from 1:00 to 5:00 a.m., when one's 24-hour body clock supposedly needs and benefits from sleep the most.

 In December 2014, Congress passed the FAST Act, which suspended the new 34-hour restart provision in the HOS rule and instructed FMCSA to study its effectiveness.
 In 2015, FMCSA selected Virginia Tech Transportation Institute (VTTI) to conduct the largest naturalistic study of its kind that the Agency had ever undertaken.
-FMCSA anticipated releasing the findings in 2017.
+FMCSA released the findings to Congress in March 2017.
+The study was unable to demonstrate that the 2013 restart rule provided a greater net benefit compared to the previous rule.